lianlianNex/Gitbook/docs/aggregateSynNotification.md

 Payment synchronous notification, a HTTP POST request, will be sent to ```url_return``` whenever the payment is confirmed as successful.

-> Synchronous notification sends only once, we recommend you to use [asynchronous notification](/docs/aggregateAsynNotification.html) or [order status query API](/docs/orderStatusQuery.html) to obtain payment result.
+> Synchronous notification sends only once, we recommend you to use [asynchronous notification](/docs/aggregateAsynNotification.html) or [payment status query API](docs/paymentStatusQuery.html) to obtain payment result.

 ###### Parameters